Jenna & Snickers

 Discussion: Challenges Facing Animals Who Educate

-Much of the feedback was about Animals Who Educate (AWE).
 I’m inspired by the fact that so many people said they’re looking forward to learning more about AWE.
 I hope that means you’re all also looking forward to discussing it, because our conversations are going be a major driving force in building the organization.

 Jenna Gates January 11, 2013